 Work address: KIAM, Miusskaya Square 4, 125047 Moscow

 Fax: +7 499 972 07 37

 In December 1979 I accepted the position of a senior researcher at the Institute for Theoretical and Experimental Physics (ITEP) and changed the field to the physics of inertial confinement fusion (ICF) and high energy density in matter.
 For many years I believed that I would stay at ITEP till the end of my professional life.
 However, as in the years 2010-2012 the fate of ITEP took a sudden turn and the institute was added to the "patrimony" of M.V.
-Kovalchuk, I clearly realized that ITEP was no longer a place where science, to put it mildly, could be expected to flourish.
+Kovalchuk as part of the Kurchatov Scientific Center, I clearly realized that ITEP was no longer a place where science, to put it mildly, could be expected to flourish.
 Then, it was quite natural for me to move over to the Keldysh Institute of Applied Mathematics, with which I have had close professional ties since 1971.
-The transition to KIAM in July 2012 was also quite logical because after 2007 the focus of my work shifted to numerical modeling of hot laser-generated plasmas, where energy transport by thermal radiation plays a dominant role, and to the development of numerical methods for such modeling.
+The transition to KIAM in July 2012 was also quite logical because after 2007 the focus of my work shifted to numerical modeling of hot laser-generated plasmas, where energy transport by thermal radiation plays a significant role, and to the development of numerical methods for such modeling.
 More details about my scientific career can be found in my CV.
 Here is the link to the full list of my publications.